Spectral fluctuations and crossovers in multilayer network: Introduction

 Our analysis proceeds in two parts.
-First, we construct ensembles of random multilayer networks with ER connectivity and systematically vary intra-layer and inter-layer connection probabilities to explore the dependence of spectral statistics on connectivity patterns.
-This is then generalized by introducing a crossover model for bilayer networks, in which the relative strength of intra-layer and inter-layer couplings is tuned to track the transition from two independent GOEs to a single GOE.
+First, we construct ensembles of random multilayer networks with Erd\H{o}s-R\'{e}nyi (ER) connectivity and systematically vary intra- and interlayer connection probabilities across different architectures to explore the dependence of spectral statistics on connectivity patterns.
+We then introduce a bilayer crossover model parametrized by the relative strength of interlayer to intralayer coupling, which captures the transition in spectral statistics from two independent GOEs to a single GOE.
+We find that this crossover sharpens with increasing system size, suggesting that in the large-dimension limit, even weak interlayer coupling can drive the system toward single GOE behavior.
 Second, we apply the framework to empirical multilayer networks derived from protein crystal structures (1EWT, 1EWK, and 1UW6), modeling residues as nodes and spatial proximity as edges.
-By varying distance thresholds, we probe how changes in intra- and inter-layer connectivity drive transitions between universality classes, using both SRD and cumulative SRD (CSRD) to quantify the behavior.
-We find that with appropriate scaling, multilayer networks exhibit the universal spectral fluctuations predicted by RMT, even in the presence of structurally distinct layers and varying topologies.
-These results establish a general framework for quantifying spectral universality and inter-layer coupling in layered systems, with applications from communication and transportation networks to complex biological assemblies.
+By varying distance thresholds, we observe transitions in spectral statistics consistent with changes in structural coupling.
+We find that with appropriate block scaling, spectral fluctuations align with RMT predictions even in the presence of structurally distinct layers and varying connectivity, supporting the universality of multilayer network spectra.

 The paper is organized as follows.
-In section~\ref{sec:level2} we define the multilayer network model, its adjacency matrix representation, and the scaling procedure required to recover universal spectral fluctuations.
-Section~\ref{sec:level3} presents the spectral statistics of random multilayer networks for different architectures, including the bilayer crossover model.
-In section~\ref{sec:level4} we apply the framework to empirical multilayer networks derived from protein crystal structures, and summarize the results and discuss possible extensions in section~\ref{sec:level5}.
+In Sec~\ref{sec:level2} we define the multilayer network model, its adjacency matrix representation, and the scaling procedure required to recover universal spectral fluctuations.
+Sec~\ref{sec:level3} presents the spectral statistics of random multilayer networks for different architectures, including the bilayer crossover model.
+In Sec~\ref{sec:level4} we apply the framework to empirical multilayer networks derived from protein crystal structures, and summarize the results and discuss possible extensions in Sec~\ref{sec:level5}.